UniCredit Group to pay $1.3 billion, German unit to plead guilty in U.S. sanctions resolution

 (Reuters) - UniCredit Group, Italy’s biggest bank by assets, has agreed to pay $1.3 billion to U.S. authorities to settle probes of violations of U.S. sanctions on Iran and other countries, U.S. authorities said on Monday.

-As part of the resolution, German unit UniCredit Bank AG will plead guilty in New York state court for illegally moving hundreds of millions of dollars through banks in Manhattan on behalf of sanctioned countries and entities, Manhattan District Attorney Cyrus Vance Jr. said in a statement.
+As part of the resolution, German unit UniCredit Bank AG will plead guilty in both federal court in Washington, D.C., and New York state court.
+The charges stem from the bank’s illegally moving hundreds of millions of dollars through the U.S. financial system on behalf of sanctioned entities, the U.S. Department of Justice and the Manhattan District Attorney Cyrus Vance Jr. said.

-Another unit, UniCredit Bank Austria AG entered into a non-prosecution agreement with the Manhattan District Attorney, the prosecutor said.
+Another unit, UniCredit Bank Austria AG entered into non-prosecution agreements with federal and state authorities. .

-UniCredit Bank AG, Bank Austria and their parent entity, UniCredit S.p.A., agreed to resolve parallel investigations with the U.S. Department of Justice, the U.S. Department of Treasury, the Board of Governors of the Federal Reserve, and the New York Department of Financial Services.
+UniCredit Bank AG, Bank Austria and their parent entity, UniCredit S.p.A., also agreed to resolve parallel investigations with the U.S. Department of Treasury, the Board of Governors of the Federal Reserve, and the New York Department of Financial Services.

 The settlements involve apparent violations of U.S. sanctions programs, including those related to IRISL, the state-owned Iranian shipping company sanctioned as a proliferator of weapons of mass destruction, authorities said.